Frequently Asked Questions

 Which proposals qualify for an Expedited review?

-When a project has a greater-than-minimal risk to participants, the IRB must discuss the proposal in detail during its monthly meeting attended by a quorum of voting members.
+When a project has a greater-than-minimal risk to participants, all voting IRB members must discuss the proposal in detail during the monthly meeting.
 Examples of projects that require Full Board Review:

 - includes vulnerable populations (minors, pregnant women, incarcerated persons, or persons with diminished decision-making capacity)